By Carla Olivo, PCSgrades Director of Strategic Communications

 We’ve all heard the horror stories!
 Valuable antiques damaged beyond repair.
 Irreplaceable family heirlooms lost forever.
 Aunt Sallie’s table, Grandma’s sewing machine, and prized baby clothes all sacrificed to the PCS gods.
 Or rather damaged, disrespected, and sometimes flat out lost by seemingly incompetent packers and movers.

-We were lucky in that all of our moves were stateside, so I was able to transport my most valuable possessions in my car.
-During every move, my husband would just roll his eyes as I would stuff the car full of my scrapbooks and family photos, my kid’s baby teeth and wisps of hair from their first haircuts, and my video tapes!
+We were lucky in that all of our moves were stateside.
+I was able to transport my most valuable possessions in my car.
+During every military move, my husband would just roll his eyes as I would stuff the car full of my scrapbooks and family photos, my kid’s baby teeth and wisps of hair from their first haircuts, and my video tapes!

 I spent a decade in television news as a reporter/anchor.
 So I had boxes of video tapes of stories I had done around the globe.
-The first Gulf War in the Middle East, the fall of Russia in the early 1990’s, the devastation of Hurricane Andrew in South Florida which would become our home ten years later, these news reports told the story of my career!
+News reports of the first Gulf War, the fall of Russia, they told the story of my career.
 And there was no way I could trust any moving company to transport them safely.

-Renee G says, “I have photos of one of our moves that would make your head spin.
-The driver put my antique table leaves under the belly of the truck and tied our mattress to the back of the overflow truck!”
+Mil-spouse Renee G. says, “I have photos of one of our moves that would make your head spin.
+The driver put my antique table leaves under the belly of the truck.
+And they tied our mattress to the back of the overflow truck!”

-While there is no way to avoid all mishaps when moving, PCSgrades seeks to make the process more bearable and efficient.
-When military families submit reviews on the packers and movers they deal with during a PCS, it strengthens the voice of the entire military community, while providing a little more control that has never existed in the PCS process before.
+While there’s no way to avoid all mishaps when moving, PCSgrades seeks to make the process more bearable and efficient.
+When military families submit reviews on the packers and movers they deal with during a military move, it strengthens the voice of the entire military community.
+It also provides a little more control which has never existed before in the PCS process.

 The Importance of Reviews

 Dealing with a favorably reviewed moving company can provide peace of mind that your belongings will be treated with respect.
-Likewise, it is possible to avoid a particular company if the reviews show frequent or severe shortcomings.
-In some cases, you can actually request to work with or NOT to work with a particular moving company (although still subject to DoD approval).
-If you read reviews about your moving company that indicate a history of damaged electronics, you might consider a partial DITY for your most precious electronics.
+Likewise, it’s possible to avoid a particular company if the reviews show frequent or severe shortcomings.
+In some cases, you can actually request to NOT to work with a particular moving company (although still subject to DoD approval).
+If you read reviews about your moving company that indicate a history of damaged electronics, you might consider a partial DITY.

-“I had a Disney snow globe collection,” says Sherry M, “that was over 20 yrs old, and they broke ALL of them before they ever got them out of the house!”
-Suffice it to say that Sherry will never work with those movers again!
+“I had a Disney snow globe collection,” says Sherry M. “It was over 20 yrs old, and they broke ALL of them before they ever got them out of the house!”
+Suffice it to say, Sherry will never work with those movers again!
 Wouldn’t you like to know which company she worked with?
 Well, you can find out by reading reviews on PCSgrade.com!